5 Problems with Amazon Dropshipping (And What to Do Instead)

 That approach, unfortunately, sets many businesses up for failure.
-You’re told that this is an easy service to run and that your efforts are minimal because other companies make the products and get them delivered, you’re just a storefront.
+You’re told that this is an easy service to run within the Amazon marketplace and that your efforts are minimal because other companies make the products and get them delivered, you’re just a storefront.

 What this forgets is that you’re the only company people interact with directly, so all complaints and issues are attributed to you — whether or not it’s your fault.

-Because most dropshippers stop worrying once a product ships, customers can get incorrect items, have issues, or just experience questions that go unanswered.
+Because the typical drop shipper stops worrying once a product ships from the supplier, customers can get incorrect items, have issues, or just experience questions that go unanswered.

-Instead of moving on, stay deeply connected.
+Instead of moving on, stay deeply connected as a seller.
 Create automatic emails to go out after delivery confirmation.
 Ask people how they liked the products as well as the experience buying from you.

 On your website, provide contact details, returns policies, and more.
 Follow up with people to ensure they have a pleasant experience.

 At the same time, track everything above.
-If you discover that a specific product category has high returns that eat into your profitability, look for ways to address common concerns or move away from those sales to protect your business, reputation, and customers.
+If you discover that a specific product category has high returns that eat into your profitability, look for ways to address common concerns or move away from those sales to protect your business, Amazon seller account, reputation, and customers.

 2. Inconsistent Products and Quality